Sector Inheritance and Extended Services

 Technical Limitations

 At the moment, most Controller Clients only allow a Controller to have one sector as their primary.
-This means that if you provide an extended service, only your primary sector will show as online to Pilots through their pilot clients, and other mapping services such as vatSpy or Volanta.
+This means that only your primary sector will show as online to pilots through their pilot clients and other mapping services such as vatSpy or Volanta, even if you are providing extended coverage.

 Examples of Controller Info for Extended Services